-A new challenger has now entered the field with a blast of bugles and a roll
+picking up most of the publicity as the two outstanding combinations along the war front.
+A new challengtered the field with a blast of bugles and a roll of drums.

-Tom Hughes

-New Cumberland's crack pitcher food than when they were active and is Tom Hughes of the Phillies.
-Lynn doing physical work is right, but Myers from the Cardinals and Pat elderly men and women today do Mullen from the Tigers lead the at-

-These three are not the only highing some part of the day.
-As exer- class players on the team's rostercise stimulates all the body proc- a team that expects to take Norfolk

-Perhaps it won't, as Norfolk with

-Great Lakes will also have some-One of the arguments against el- thing to say in a loud voice about army, so far as football is conversity, investigated how aging af- cerned, will return to the deep-tangled wildwood, where the whang I have contacted athletic directors the press and radio representatives. was a college professor and one case is hopeless unless army "Here's the way it works out at

-Our navy believes with a big part

-It is now well understood that those colleges, for example, whe have navy recruits can carry out Those colleges taken over by the

-"We have now about 2,500 stuthe position of the meal by X-rays. dents enrolled at the university.
-But they are all, or practically all, in the army.
+This challenger thinks it has been overlooked.
+We refer to the New Cumberland team that meets the star-littered Norfolk bunch in Norfolk over this week-end.
+I can break the news to both Norfolk and Great Lakes that New Cum- It had won 22 straight games un- New Cumberland's crack pitcher These three are not the only high- Perhaps it won't, as Norfolk with Our navy believes with a big part quantities of food.
+Thus it has been of our army that sport, handled in believed that the stomach in the the proper way, is something more It is now well understood that those colleges, for example, whe have navy recruits can carry out at least some sort of a football procerned, will return to the deep-tanfected the emptying time of the gled wildwood, where the whang changes its plan.
+"Here's the way it works out at "We have now about 2,500 stuthe position of the meal by X-rays. dents enrolled at the university.
+But The average length of time for the | they are all, or practically all, in the test meal to leave the stomachs of army.
 They are under army conthe 12 men was one hour and 56 trol, army training, and no longer minutes.
 The emptying time of the belong to the university.
 Many of stomach in 59 young adults previ- these want to play football.
 They beously studied averaged about two lieve they can keep up with their work and still find some spare time for a few games with near-by rivals such as Georgia and Georgia Tech.
-If Alabama was under navy control it would have a pretty fair

-> team with Frank Thomas on hand.
+If Alabama was under navy control it would have a pretty fair team with Frank Thomas on hand.
 "But under army control, unless. army gives its permission for football to go on, there will be no Alabama team this fall.
-Most of the army men I have talked to-I'd say over 95 per cent-want competitive football to go along as it has at West Point and Annapolis-where they also work 16 hours a day-harder than any army recruits will work at any college.

-> "I happen to know how keenly the cadets and midshipmen from the Hudson and the Severn want foot-
+Most of the army men I have talked to-I'd say over 95 per cent-want competitive football to go along as it has at West Point and Annapolis-where they also work 16 hours a day-harder than any army recruits will work at "I happen to know how keenly the cadets and midshipmen from the Hudson and the Severn want footthe so-called home front.

-> "I'm not speaking for morale on the so-called home front.
 I'm speaking for those in active service-and those headed in that same direction."

-'Ride 'Em Out' Atkinson

-One of baseball's most important slogans has always been "run 'em Teddy Atkinson's racing slogan is the best jockeys riding around New York and the best hustler on the track today.
-Too many jockeys stop riding when they see first-place beyond that many large chunks of cold and hot cash are sent along for second and third spots.
-Atkinson keeps on riding.
-If he can't make it in front he goes after second money.
-If he can't get that he keeps shooting for the show.
+'Ride 'Em Out' Atkinson One of baseball's most important slogans has always been "run 'em York and the best hustler on the track today.
+Too many jockeys stop riding when they see first-place beyond their reach.
+They overlook the fact and third spots. can't make it in front he goes after second money.
+If he can't get that This, naturally, is the way it should be.
+It is tough enough to beat 11 they see they can't get there in front.
+Hagen Wanted to Win During Walter Hagen's long prime as a winning golfer, the able pro would tell you he had no interest in second or third place-even in a "Who remembers who finished second or third?" he used to say.

-"ride 'em out."
-Atkinson is one ef

-This, naturally, is the way it should be.
-It is tough enough to beat 11 ers who ease up or pull up when they see they can't get there in front.

-Hagen Wanted to Win

-During Walter Hagen's long prime as a winning golfer, the able pro would tell you he had no interest in second or third place-even in a

-"Who remembers who finished second or third?" he used to say.

-This meant that Hagen would take any kind of gamble to win or lead where others would take no such risk.
+take any kind of gamble to win or lead where others would take no such risk.
 Hagen often knew that if any of his gambles failed, he would drop from second to fourth or fifth in the money.
 Perhaps lower.